MikeBarberry/MikeBarberry/README.md

 Shoutout to [Netlify](https://www.netlify.com/) for being great to use (and free!).
 Many of my personal project front ends are deployed there.

 ## Glossary :notebook::
 CRUD means create, read, update and delete.
-Usually refers to a software product that's connected to a database.
+Usually refers to a software that has a user interface and a server connected to a database.